nekoemperor/ML-Projects/Breast Cancer Coimbra/README.md

 # ML-Projects: Breast Cancer Coimbra

-(latest update v2 on 26 March 2021)
+(latest update on 31 March 2021)

 Update:
+- without Kernel PCA
+  XGBoost and KNN Classifier can get ~75% accuracy

+- using Kernel PCA
-- Model with XGBoost is the best model so far with accuracy ~71%
+- Model with Decision Tree Classifier is the best model so far with accuracy ~78%

-Next improvement:
-- PCA will be tested
+- XGBoost can only get accuracy ~72%
+- and KNN ~61%